redsand/rev/examples/scenarios/refactoring.md

-# Code Refactoring with rev.py
+# Code Refactoring with rev

 Safely refactor code with automated testing to prevent regressions.